and other sax shaped or double-belled trumpetsDE NL

-The same story applies for Jazzophons.
+The same story could apply for Jazzophons.
 The price of a sopran-Normaphon was 76 Reichsmark (with the U.S. dollar worth 4.2 RM), and tenor could be had for 96 RM.
 A Jazzophone took a 100 RM.
 An alto-saxophone would go for much more, 260 to 550 RM.
 The gross monthly wage for a worker in 1925 was139 Reichsmark on average, rising to 186 RM in 1928 (which by then was 8 percent above the pre-war level.)

 Tanzkapelle F. Fischer coll.
 Trompetenmuseum Bad Säckingen